0xdaani/Sentimental_Analysis_YT_Comment_With_ElasticSearch/README.md

 # Overview

 This program allows you to retrieve comments from a chosen YouTube video using a Python script.
 It then performs sentiment analysis using a pre-trained model from the Transformers library.
-The data in JSON format is then sent to a MongoDB database on Elasticsearch.
+The data in JSON format will be index on Elasticsearch.

 I have included some dashboard examples created with Kibana.

 # Before Running the Program

+Prerequisites: have elasticsearch and kibana installed.

 Before running the YouTube comment sentiment analysis program, make sure to update the following variables in the `main.py` file: